-Once the successful candidate has been identified, due diligence checks will be completed, and the recommendation will be put to the Minister of State for School Standards for a final decision.
+Once the successful candidate has been identified, due diligence checks will be completed and the recommendation will be put to the Minister of State for School Standards for a final decision.

-The Department will notify candidates, and their nominator if the candidate has been put forward by a member representative group, of the outcome of their application by the end of December 2020.
+The Department will notify candidates, and their nominator if the candidate has been put forward by an employer representative group, of the outcome of their application by the end of May 2022.
 Unsuccessful candidates may seek feedback on their application.